Ikpambese/Digital-Web-App-/README.md

-# Digital web based app for startups using HTML,JQUERY and CSS
+# Digital web based app for startups using html,css & jquery
-** This is open to contribution in hactoberfest season **
+**This is open to contribution in hactoberfest season**